li-xisheng/rebyte-docs/README1.md

 **ReByte** is built with one mission: to give everyone the ability to create their own software tools without needing too much coding skills.

-In terms of functionality, **Rebyte** has some core components:
+In terms of functionality, **ReByte** has some core components:

 * Language Model Tool: A serverless function that can be executed on cloud.
 Those functions usually use LLMs to perform some tasks, but it's not required.
-* Knowledge: Private data ingestion pipeline that feed data to Rebyte system, later can be used by LLM tools.
+* Knowledge: Private data ingestion pipeline that feed data to ReByte system, later can be used by LLM tools.
 * App Builder: User interface builder that allows developers to wire up LLM tools and knowledge to create their own tools.

 Also, **ReByte** is built to solve the following problems in LLM application development: